Choose your settings

 Make sure you’ll enjoy your new living environment

 Minor repairs, snow removal, landscaping maintenance and maintenance of common areas are often handled by service providers.
 In some smaller buildings, the co-owners prefer to share tasks instead.
-If this is the case for the condo you’re interested in, are you ready to take on the required chores?
+If this is the case for the condo you’re interested in, are you ready to take on the required Minor repairs, snow removal, landscaping and common area maintenance are often outsourced.
+In some small buildings, condo owners prefer to divide the work among themselves.
+If this is the case for the condo you’re interested in, would you be able to do your share of the work?

-6. Minutes: What can you learn from recent co-owner meeting minutes?
+6. Meeting minutes: What can you learn from the recent condo meetings?

-Condo syndicate meetings and annual general meetings are recorded in the form of minutes.
-These documents contain valuable information about your future living environment.
-Have there been any significant events, such as major repairs or conflicts between residents?
-Have there been complaints about excessive noise?
-Are new by-laws under review?
+Records are kept of condo syndicate meetings and annual general meetings in the form of minutes.
+These documents contain valuable information about your future home.
+Did anything significant happen, like major repairs or a conflict among co-owners?
+Did anyone make any noise complaints?
+Are new rules being considered?

-7. Syndicate regulations: What are the condo regulations?
+7. Syndicate bylaws: What are the condo rules?

-Whether it’s your first property or you’re an experienced buyer, these few checks will provide you with valuable information to help you make an informed decision.
+Whether it’s your first home or you’ve done this before, these questions will give you valuable information so you can make an informed decision.
 The important thing is to avoid surprises so you can make the most of your new home.